shred/acme4j/src/site/markdown/challenge/oob-01.md

 `OutOfBand01Challenge` implements this challenge.
 Its `getValidationUrl()` method returns a URL that refers to a web page with further instructions about the actions to be taken.

-The challenge must be triggered via `AcmeClient.triggerChallenge()` before the URL is opened in a browser.
+The challenge must be triggered before the URL is opened in a browser.

 Due to the nature of this challenge, it may take a considerable amount of time until its state changes to `VALID`.